exo-lang/exo/docs/object_code.md

 ### `@proc` Decorator

 The `@proc` decorator is used to define an Exo procedure (analogous to a function in other programming languages).
-It indicates that the following function definition should be treated as Exo object code, which can be further optimized and transformed.
+It indicates that the following function definition should be treated as Exo object code (not Python), which can be further optimized and transformed.

 ```python
 @proc